hossnys/publishingtools/docs/blog.md

     link: https://threefold.io

 ```
-you can control the links in the navbar using
+you can control the links in the navbar using `nav_links` fields for each page link.

 ## Post structure